jmahler/ldd/README.md

   - hello-usb - "Hello, World!" message when usb keyboard plugged in.

+  - debugfs_id - An id file using debugfs which can be read or written.
+	If the correct id is written the write succeeds, otherwise it fails.

-  - hello-debugfs - read/write an id using debugfs files.
+  - hello-debugfs - read/write an id, read jiffies, and store foo.

-  - misc_id - read and test an id using a misc driver, which is a simplified version of a char driver.
+  - misc_id - An id file using a misc driver, which is a simplified version of a char driver.
+If the correct id is written the write succeeds, otherwise it fails.

   - data_ - A data (ram) driver.